xalaida/laravel-many-to-morph/README.md

 1. When you have numerous related models, you need to define a separate relation for each type of model.
 2. It is hard to retrieve all related models at once.

-This package introduces a new Many-To-Morph relationship, inspired by the [Directus Many-to-Any relation](https://docs.directus.io/app/data-model/relationships.html#many-to-any-m2a) that handles these problems.
+This package introduces a new Many-To-Morph relationship, inspired by the Directus's [Many-to-Any relation](https://docs.directus.io/app/data-model/relationships.html#many-to-any-m2a) that handles these problems.

 ## Table of Contents